TheSignPainter98/keycov/README.md

 python3 keycov.py --help
 ```

-A message detailing the usage of `keycov` should now be visible, like the one below.
+A message detailing the usage of KeyCov should now be visible, like the one below.

 ```
 usage: keycov.py [-C] [-c] [-f format] [-h] [-H] [-k dir] [-l dir] [-L num]